extra_toc

 The quality and level of detail are sufficient to permit the development of a variety of competing implementations of interoperable products and services

-standardized interfaces are not hidden or controlled by anyone other than the organizations that adopted the ETSI standards and technical specifications
+Standardized interfaces are not hidden or controlled by anyone other than the organizations that adopted the ETSI standards and technical specifications